SteelCompendium/data-sdk-npm/src/__tests__/data/statblock/sc-md/mara.md

 ##### Determination

-**Effect:** If Mara is frightened, slowed, or weakened, she can use a maneuver to end the condition.
+If Mara is frightened, slowed, or weakened, she can use a maneuver to end the condition.

 ##### Rivalry

-**Effect:** Mara selects one creature within line of effect at the start of an encounter.
+Mara selects one creature within line of effect at the start of an encounter.
 Both Mara and the creature can add a 1d3 to all power rolls made against each other.

 ---